galiprandi/ch-github-user/README.md

 ## 📝 Notes on Cache (ISR)

-* User detail and repositories pages use Incremental Static Regeneration (ISR), automatically regenerating each page every X seconds (`CACHE_DURATION`).
+- User detail and repositories pages use Incremental Static Regeneration (ISR), automatically regenerating each page every `CACHE_DURATION` seconds.
-* This improves performance and reduces load on the GitHub API.
+- This improves performance and reduces load on the GitHub API.

 ## 🧪 Testing